QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 $K_0$ and $D_0$ are both measured in units of time $0$ goods.

+<font color='red'>Zejin: Tom, I allowed the Python class to analyze fiscal policy change where \delta_o and \delta_y can vary across time.
+We might need to decide whether we want to keep them as scalars or relax them for this lecture.</font>

 A government **policy** is a triple  of sequences $\{G_t, D_t, \tau_t\}_{t=0}^\infty $ and a pair of scalars $(\delta_o, \delta_y)$,
 where